Andrea Argoli: Biography

 Andrea Argoli was born at Tagliacozzo in the Abruzzi in 1570.
 His father, Ottavio, was a lawyer.
 He studied medicine, mathematics, and astronomy at Naples and taught mathematics at the Sapienza University of Rome from 1622 to 1627.
 Having lost his post because of his involvement with astrology, he was obliged to retire to Venice.
 The Venetian Senate recognizing his learning appointed him to the Chair of Mathematics at Padua in 1632.
 In 1638, the Venetian Government conferred upon him the title of Knight of the Order of Saint Mark.
 After recovering from grave illness in 1646, Argoli wore the Franciscan habit for the rest of his life in gratitude.
 Argoli was a member of the Accademia Galileiana in Padua and of the Accademia degli Incogniti in Venice.

-A versatile scholar, Argoli showed an interest in madicine.
+A versatile scholar, Argoli showed an interest in medicine.
 He was one of the first scholars in Italy to acclaim Harvey's discovery of blood circulation.
 The Pandosion sphaericum of 1644, a large-scale geocentric cosmography, includes a remarkable extract from Harvey's De motu cordis and discusses the theories put forth by Walaeus in his Epistolae duae de motu chyli.

 Legacy

 Argoli's extensive astronomical ephemerides, based first on the Prutenic Tables (1620-1640) and later on his own tables (1630-1700), which were based on the observations of Tycho Brahe, gave permanence to his reputation.
 Delambre has bestowed three pages upon Argoli, who, it appears, was well informed about new scientific discoveries, and is aptly described as “one of those laborious men who wrote long works for the use of astronomers, and particularly of those who were also astrologers.”
 Argoli's ephemerides were used as the basis of Ferdinand Verbiest's calendars.

+Argoli proposed a geo-heliocentric system where Mercury and Venus revolve around on the Sun while the other planets (and the Sun) revolve around the Earth.
+This system is identical to that of Martianus Capella, but Argoli proposed also that the Earth is rotating on its own axis.

 As a mathematician Argoli is best remembered for his discovery that logarithms facilitate easy processes, but increase the labor of difficult ones.